 Advances in technology are creating new opportunities for competitive differentiation.
-However, many organisations are struggling to create the right skills environment which makes full use of these new enablers.
+However, many organizations are struggling to create the right skills environment, which makes full use of these new enablers.

-Human resource factors remain key - especially when it comes to talent acquisition.
-The European Commission, for example, has warned that demand for ICT staff is growing at 4% annually,2 jeopardising the potential for growth and digital competitiveness.
+Human resource factors remain key-especially when it comes to talent acquisition.
+The European Commission, for example, has warned that demand for information and communications technology staff is growing at 4 percent annually,2 jeopardizing the potential for growth and digital competitiveness.

 The skills shortage is evidently front of mind for IT business leaders.
-As shown in Figure 6, attracting and retaining talent is IT executives' main business concern for 2020, outweighing worries around the health of the economy, privacy and competition.
-IT executives are much more likely than other staff to name hiring challenges as a significant worry (20% vs. 12%).
+As shown in Figure 6, attracting and retaining talent is IT executives' main business concern for 2020, outweighing worries around the health of the economy, privacy, and competition.
+IT executives are much more likely than other staff to name hiring challenges as a significant worry (20 percent vs. 12 percent).